aphiria/aphiria/README.md

 <h1 id="caching">Caching</h1>

-To speed up the compilation of your route trie, Opulence supports caching (`FileTrieCache` is provided by default).
+To speed up the compilation of your route trie, Aphiria supports caching (`FileTrieCache` is provided by default).
 If you're actively developing and adding new routes, it's best not to enable caching, which can be done by passing `null` into the `TrieFactory`:

 ```php
 $routeFactory = new RouteFactory($routesCallback);